Texas AG Ken Paxton's affair explains his illegal acts, former aide testifies at impeachment trial

 “It answered that ‘why’ question,” said Jeff Mateer, who was Paxton's second-in-command at the Texas attorney general's office.

-The account by Mateer, who went on to report Paxton to the FBI in 2020 over accusations of abuse of office, quickly injected Paxton's acknowledged affair into the historic impeachment trial — the gravest threat to Paxton's political career after years of criminal charges and alleged scandal.
+The account by Mateer, who went on to report Paxton to the FBI in 2020 over allegations of abuse of office, quickly injected an affair that Paxton has acknowledged to staff into the historic impeachment trial — the gravest threat to Paxton's political career after years of criminal charges and alleged scandal.

 More than 100 people have been identified as potential witnesses for the trial, according to a list obtained by The Associated Press.
 They include the woman with whom Paxton had the affair, but it is unclear whether she or others on the list will testify.